What exactly is an en dash, and when do you use it in your writing?

 Correct: The road will be under construction between August and October.

-The en dash can be used with time spans, following the same rules as date spans.
+Use an en dash with time spans, following the same rules as date spans.

 Example: The Cubs beat the Bears with a final score of 21–3.